Gone Home

 - 39 % negative mentions

-The game has been widely criticized for its extremely low replayability, with many players noting that it can be completed in about 1.5 to 2 hours and offers little incentive to return after the initial playthrough.
-While some players mention the potential for revisiting to find missed details or achievements, the consensus is that the linear narrative and lack of gameplay variety result in minimal replay value.
-Overall, it is recommended to purchase the game on sale due to its short length and limited replayability.
+The game has been widely criticized for its extremely low replayability, with many reviewers noting that it can be completed in about 1.5 to 2 hours and offers little incentive to play again.
+While some players may return to experience the story or find missed details, the consensus is that once the narrative is known, there is little reason to revisit the game.
+Overall, it is recommended to purchase the game on sale due to its short length and minimal replay value.

 “The replayability is the same as reading a book story you had a connection with, and could re-read it for the sake of these memories that have been attached to you.”

-“This game does have replayability in terms of you likely may not find all journal entries on the first playthrough, and you'll want to replay to find those and fill in any gaps in the story.”
+“This game does have replayability in the terms of you likely may not find all journal entries on the first play-through and you'll want to replay to find those and fill in any gaps in the story.”

 “Ultimately, there's not much replay value in a game like this unless you're trying to collect every achievement.”